 The leadership model hiding inside an orchestra

-Four parallels that changed how I think about Pricing leadership
+One moment that rewired how I think about leadership

 Why this matters for Pricing teams today

-My work in executive search gives me a front row seat to how companies build Pricing teams.
-I see the difference between organizations where Pricing becomes a strategic growth engine and those where it never moves past analytics.
+I see the difference between organizations where pricing becomes a strategic growth engine and those where it never moves past analytics.

 The strong Pricing teams operate like well-run orchestras.
 They have clarity on the score.
 They have section leaders who elevate the people around them.
 They coordinate across the ensemble instead of optimizing in silos.
 And they have a leader who sets conditions, aligns interpretations, and then steps back so the organization can own the performance.